Not Just Scratch and Dent: Parking Lot Crashes

 Almost any accident can be avoided if the vehicle is moving slowly enough.
 But, when a driver is backing out of a space, those who are traveling at what could be considered an unreasonable speed can appear too quickly to be seen, causing a crash.
 If the driver is pulling forward through a space into a traffic lane, again, an oncoming car moving too quickly can mean an accident.

 Blind zones also come into play.
 According to Consumer Reports, for the average driver in a mid-sized SUV, the area behind the vehicle that cannot be seen when a small child is there is about 18 feet.
 For a shorter-than-average driver, the zone is 28 feet.
 The larger the vehicle, or the shorter the driver, the bigger the blind zone is behind the vehicle.
 As larger vehicles have become more popular, blind zones—and their dangers—have increased.
 In a tragic accident during April, 2015 in nearby Philadelphia, a tow truck backed over a Philadelphia Parking Authority employee in a South Philadelphia parking lot.
 And just one year earlier at the Merriweather Post Pavilion in Columbia, MD, a Baltimore man who was run over in the Pavilion’s parking lot died.
+If you’ve been injured in an accident involving any type of large vehicle, including a tow truck, in Maryland, consulting a Baltimore truck accident lawyer familiar with these cases can help you understand your legal options and seek compensation for your losses.

 Between 2008 and 2011, in non-traffic areas, an average of 232 people were killed by backing vehicles, according to the NHTSA.
 The total number of pedestrian fatalities caused by backing vehicles during the four years was 926 persons, with approximately 52,000 injured.